MicrosoftDocs/cpp-docs/docs/ide/walkthrough-deploying-your-program-cpp.md

 - The walkthrough assumes that you understand the fundamentals of the C++ language.
 - It also assumes that you've completed the earlier related walkthroughs that are listed in [Using the Visual Studio IDE for C++ Desktop Development](using-the-visual-studio-ide-for-cpp-desktop-development.md).
 - The walkthrough can't be completed in Express editions of Visual Studio.
 - The walkthrough can't be completed without the *Microsoft Visual Studio Installer Project* extension.
-Instructions for installing it follow.
+Instructions for how to install it follow.

-## Install the Visual Studio setup and deployment project template
+## Install the Visual Studio setup and deployment projects template

 The steps in this section vary depending on which version of Visual Studio you have installed.
 To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
 The control near the top of the table of contents on this page.